 California’s Napa Valley

 Set in the picture-perfect hills of Northern California, Napa Valley is one of the most sought out destinations for oenophiles and bachelorette parties alike.
 Home to over 1,000 wineries, the city is the perfect escape for those who want to relax, unwind, and enjoy the finer things in life.
 But with hotter summers and colder winters, Napa winegrowers have been forced to rethink their traditional viticulture methods to protect their crops’ flavors.
 Drier weather also means more devastating fires.
 In 2017, the wildfires destroyed over 162,000 acres of land and affected 25 wineries.
 It’s more clear now than ever that Napa Valley is quickly becoming one of the many destinations affected by climate change.

 The Florida Keys

 Just like many beach destinations, the Maldives may soon be an underwater paradise, rather than a prime vacation spot.
-In an attempt to combat the problem, the island embraced mass tourism as a way to raise money needed to make proper developments.
+In an attempt to combat the problem, the island embraced mass tourism as a way to raise the money needed to make proper developments.
 Unfortunately, this plan has forced thousands of locals to move away from their homes to accommodate building hotels and tourist attractions.

 For people who care about the environment, the future might look bleak.
 But there’s still action to be taken.
 Even small steps like opting to rent a bike over a car on your next vacation, or dining at local spots known for sourcing from local farmers, can make a big impact.
 If you want more, there are tons of organizations, both local and abroad, looking for volunteers and support—so if you find a cause you’re passionate about, show up and get involved.